openhab/openhab-addons/bundles/org.openhab.binding.smarther/README.md

 The binding requires you to register an Application with Legrand Developer portal at https://developer.legrand.com - this will get you a set of Client ID and Client Secret parameters to be used by your binding configuration

-Optionally, if you want to later receive push notifications on the status of your units, consider to make your openHAB installation reacheble in https from a public IP or domain (see # ).
+Optionally, if you want to later receive push notifications on the status of your units, consider to make your openHAB installation reacheble in https from a public IP or domain (see [Note on notifications](#note-on-notifications)).

 ## Create an account

 Follow the instructions in the tutorial at https://developer.legrand.com/tutorials/getting-started/, under:

-- Step 1 : Create an account
+* Step 1 : Create an account
-- Step 2 : Subscribe to a product and get subscription key
+* Step 2 : Subscribe to a product and get subscription key

 There's also a Step 3 in this tutorial, you can skip it as not needed to complete this process.
 Simply write down your "Primary Key" as it will be needed later on in the setup.